logaretm/villus/docs/content/guide/plugins.md

 # Plugins

-villus is very flexible and versatile, and as such you will need to write quite a few plugins of your own for various purposes, wehter to add special headers, transform the body to a specific format or encoding, or even change the `fetch` function used.
+villus is very flexible and versatile, and as such you will need to write quite a few plugins of your own for various purposes, whether to add special headers, transform the body to a specific format or encoding, or even change the `fetch` function used.

 Something you might not be aware of is that villus is pre-configured with a couple of plugins that are necessary to execute queries, the default plugins are: